 - Best time to visit: Between January to April offers the best weather, but, for manta rays, visit between June and September.

-Olhuveli Beach and Spa offers the ultimate blend of luxury and adventure in a family-friendly setting.
-The on-site SSI Diamond Instructor Training Center - Sun Siyam Diving - is fully-equipped to serve even the most experienced of divers with tech-friendly facilities including sidemount and rebreathers, as well as free nitrox, DPV rental and more.
+Sun Siyam Olhuveli and Spa offers the ultimate blend of luxury and adventure in a family-friendly setting.
+The on-site SSI Diamond Instructor Training Centre - Sun Siyam Diving - is fully-equipped to serve even the most experienced of divers with tech-friendly facilities including sidemount and rebreathers, as well as free nitrox, DPV rental and more.

 Those after a spot of laid-back exploration will find plenty of opportunities to investigate Olhuveli’s two stunning house reefs.
 And, for the more adventurous, Sun Siyam Diving offers scheduled adventures to South Male’s thrilling channels and manta sites, including Cocoa Thila, Banana Reef, and Guraidhoo.